MyBord/mybord-client/docs/projectManagement.md

     * add tooltips for long titles
   * create skeletons for login page, etc for slow network
   * create skeletons for all pages
+  * if you click on a lottie player, it will pause the animation

 ## II.
 Long Term